Honeymoon (Beach Bunny album): Music and lyrics

 "Rearview" is played almost entirely solo; Trifilio accompanies herself with a guitar, before the rest of the band joins in the last 30 seconds of the song.
-The track is about insecurity and one's relationship with themself; Small considered it an emotional crescendo on the album, due to the lyrics no longer being stuck in past memories.
+The track is about insecurity and one's relationship with themself; Small considered it an emotional crescendo on the album, due to the lyrics no longer being stuck in memories.
 Mia Hughes of The Line of Best Fit found that the grungy sound of "Ms. California" matched the track's "bright and gluey" melody; Rolling Stones Jonathan Bernstein likened the song's chord progression to that of "Stacy's Mom".
 Lyrically, the song is about the jealousy of not having one's affection reciprocated.
 The pop punk-influenced "Colorblind" has a "push-pull explosiveness" which Dolan stylistically compared to Paramore.
 Trifilio explained that the track explored an on-and-off relationship where one person continuously apologizes to the other for hurting them, but never changes their behavior.

 Both O'Connor and Pete Wild of The Skinny felt that "Racetrack" was evocative of Agnes Obel, with the latter emphasizing the song's "haunting" mood and its piano-led instrumentation.
 Phil Mongredien of The Observer additionally compared its sound to Big Thief, while Dolan instead likened it to Joanna Newsom's piano poetry.
 Like "Rearview", "Racetrack" is also about insecurities; however, its focus is instead on one's relationships with others as opposed to with themselves.
 Instrumentally, "Dream Boy" contains "breezily beatific" guitar lines over a simple beat.
 The song, which Trifilio explained was about "giving love a second chance", was inspired by romantic comedies and her fond memories of summer in Chicago.
 The album ends with "Cloud 9", a surf-pop song featuring prominent percussion and a "danceable" bassline over faint guitars.
 The song was conceived after Trifilio wished to end Honeymoon with a "no strings attached" love song, and she dedicated the track to her deceased pet snail.